 Home builder optimism is turning into action.
-A recent report shows home builders are more confident about the housing market than any time in the past 12 years.
+A recent report shows home builders¬†are confident about the future.
+The result: more applications for permits and more home construction started.

 Housing starts have been fueled by rising rents, cheap¬†mortgage rates,¬†and an abundance of¬†low- and no-downpayment mortgages.

 FHA loans are gaining in popularity, as are other government-backed loans like the USDA home loan and VA.